 What type of instrumentation will be used in combination with the pH sensor?

-It is important to understand whether the industrial pH sensor will be connected to a controller, transmitter, analyzer, PLC, DCS system, data logger, PC, or other device.
+It is imperative to understand whether the industrial pH sensor will be connected to a controller, transmitter, analyzer, PLC, DCS system, data logger, PC, or any other device.
 This is important because you want to understand what type of output signal is required from the sensor and if it is compatible with the instrumentation you will be using.
-If temperature compensation is enabled, it is also important to match up the temperature element (i.e. RTD, thermistor, etc.) embedded in the pH sensor to the temperature requirement of the front end device.
-Sensorex pH sensors can be supplied compatible with most standard pH transmitters/controllers on the market.
+If temperature compensation is enabled, it is also important to match up the temperature element (i.e. RTD, thermistor, etc.) embedded in the pH sensor to the temperature requirement of the front end of the device.
+Sensorex pH sensors can be compatible with most standard pH transmitters/controllers on the market.
 Sensorex also offers a line of pH transmitters and controllers.

 What is in the aqueous process that will challenge the pH electrode?

-What is maximum temperature of the water?
+What is the maximum temperature of the water?

 Are there any known ground loop issues?